lessthen3/BongoJam/README.md

 ## Overall Design and Features

-BongoJam is statically typed, and uses a GC.
+BongoJam is a stack machine that is statically typed, and uses a GC.
 The syntax is an unholy amalgamation of C++ and Python

 ## Philosophy